 - Hue represents the color type—e.g. red, blue, green, etc.—and in the above model, hue changes as we go around the circle, creating a “Color Wheel” as shown below.
 This wheel can be divided into different angles representing color types.
 A particular position on this wheel can represent the guna and the dosha.
 Essentially, each person has an intended hue, and a shift from this position indicates a disease which is another hue.

 - Saturation represents the extent of gray mixed with the hues above.
 In the Color Wheel, it represents the radial distance from the center.
 We have seen earlier how gray lies in the middle of two extremes black and white, which denotes their “balance”.
 The distance between the center and the extremities indicates the rate of change or what we call dhātu.
 The outermost is changing fast, and the innermost is changing slowly.
-By mixing the outermost hue with the innermost gray to various extents, we create different rates of changes.
+By mixing the outermost hue with the innermost gray to various extents, we create different rates of change.

 - Lightness indicates the amount of white or black mixed in the color.
 As more white is mixed the color is lightened, as a representation of greater abstraction and lesser detail.
 As more black is added, the color is darkened as a representation of greater detail.
 The vertical dimension in this picture therefore can be used to represent higher abstraction above and greater detail below.
 In other words, this vertical dimension can be used to represent the Pañca-Mahābhūta.

 The three dimensions of Ayurveda—dosha, bhūta, and dhātu—can be represented as a three-dimensional sphere of colors using Hue (dosha), Saturation (dhātu), and Lightness (bhūta).
-We must bear in mind that this is only a representation and not the reality.
+We must bear in mind that this is only a representation and not a reality.
 The map is not the territory.
 Nevertheless, the map explains the scientific model employed in Ayurveda.

 The Nature of Medical Diagnosis